America is finally cleaning up its abandoned, leaking oil wells

-WASHINGTON (AFP) - Bill Suan bought his family's cattle farm in the mountains of West Virginia a decade-and-a-half ago with little thought for the two gas wells drilled on the property - but then they started leaking oil onto his fields and sickening his cows.
+WASHINGTON • Mr Bill Suan bought his family's cattle farm in the mountains of West Virginia a decade and a half ago with little thought for the two gas wells drilled on the property - but then they started leaking oil onto his fields and sickening his cows.

-After taking the operator to court, Mr Suan was successful in plugging one well, but the company has since disappeared, leaving him to contend with a small-scale environmental disaster that's a symptom of the larger problem of orphaned oil wells across the United States.
+After taking the operator to court, Mr Suan was successful in plugging one well, but the company has since disappeared, leaving him to contend with a small-scale environmental disaster that is a symptom of the larger problem of orphaned oil wells across the United States.

-"It's shocking to think that it was like that for decades," Mr Suan said.
+"It's shocking to think that it was like that for decades," he said.

-From rural areas in the east where modern oil production began to cities in southern California, where pumpjacks loom not far from homes, the United States is pockmarked with perhaps millions of oil wells that are unsealed, haven't produced in decades, and sometimes do not have an identifiable owner.
+From rural areas in the east where modern oil production began to cities in southern California, where pumpjacks loom not far from homes, the US is pockmarked with perhaps millions of oil wells that are unsealed, have not produced in decades, and sometimes do not have an identifiable owner.

-The detritus of lax regulation and the petroleum industry's booms and busts, many states have struggled to deal with these wells, which can leak oil and brine into water supplies as well as emit methane, a particularly potent greenhouse gas.
+They are the detritus of lax regulation and the petroleum industry's booms and busts, and many states have struggled to deal with these wells, which can leak oil and brine into water supplies as well as emit methane, a potent greenhouse gas.

 In a first, Washington is making a concerted effort to plug these wells through a US$4.7 billion (S$6.4 billion) fund, passed as part of an expansive overhaul of the nation's infrastructure.

-"The money available to the states (has) never been commensurate to the scale of the problem, and now for the first time it will be," said Mr Adam Peltz, a senior attorney at the Environmental Defense Fund (EDF) nonprofit.
+"The money available to the states (has) never been commensurate to the scale of the problem, and now for the first time it will be," said Mr Adam Peltz, a senior attorney at the Environmental Defence Fund (EDF) non-profit organisation.

 Today, the exact number of abandoned wells nationwide is unknown, but the Environmental Protection Agency this year estimated it to be around 3.5 million.

-The EDF estimates around nine million Americans live within a mile of a well that's considered orphaned, meaning that it's neither operating, nor has a documented owner.
+The EDF estimates around nine million Americans live within a mile of a well that is considered orphaned, meaning it is neither operating nor has a documented owner.

 In southern California's Kern County, the Central California Environmental Justice Network has received reports of abandoned petroleum infrastructure leaking oil next to schools and homes.

-"A lot of the infrastructure that was built, that was now abandoned... is very much centered around poor communities," said Mr Gustavo Aguirre Jr, the network's director in the county.
+"A lot of the infrastructure that was built, that was now abandoned... is very much centred around poor communities," said Mr Gustavo Aguirre Jr, the network's director in the county.

 States have largely been left to their own devices when it comes to addressing these wells.